A traditional syrup cake full of walnuts and spices

 - Pour in your batter.
 Spread it around so that it is evenly distributed.
 Bake in center of oven for approximately 50 minutes, or until a toothpick inserted into the center of the cake comes out clean.

-- When your cake is done, remove it from the oven and immediately pour the cooled syrup all over the cake, about 1/2 cup (125 ml) at a time.
+- When your cake is done, remove it from the oven and gently poke holes in it, using a skewer or a sharp knife.
+Pour the cooled syrup all over the cake, about 1/2 cup (125 ml) at a time.
 The syrup will be absorbed by the cake.

 - Allow your cake to cool and serve it directly from your baking pan.
 Enjoy.